I was successful in my preparation for the MCAT, so I want to pass on some helpful tips to those who are currently preparing for the test.

 Unfortunately, I took my first AAMC MCAT test only a little over three weeks before my actual MCAT date; it should be one of the first things you do.
 Taking this first practice test really drove home the fact that the MCAT is not about being a master in any certain area.

 At the end of the day, you're going to get about 25 questions maximum for any given topic.
-It is really nice if you could give a graduate school lecture on the central nervous system, but if this doesn't come up on a given MCAT, then you don't get the opportunity to show this knowledge and, well, who cares.
+It is really nice if you could give a graduate school lecture on the central nervous system, but if this doesn't come up on a given MCAT, then you don't get the opportunity to show this knowledge, and, well, who cares.
 The MCAT is about being broad.
-You shouldn't read to deeply into any given subject, but try to be well rounded.
+You shouldn't read too deeply into any given subject, but try to be well-rounded.
 Also, these tests are amazing practice.
 I ended up taking five.
 The first one is free; each one after that costs $35.